Mimer SoftRadio - Small Systems

 a LAN to one fixed radio.

-Example with two operators working with three radios.
+Example with two local operators working with two local radios.

 Basic remote system over the Internet